akhikhl/multiproject-git-gradle/README.md

 build task allows to build multiple gradle projects (from different git-repositories) in an automated way.
 It does the following:

-Iterates all projects described in [configuration](#configuring-projects), performs the following for each project:
+Iterates all projects described in [configuration](#configuration), performs the following for each project:

 1. Checks whether project exists in the file system.
 If not, the project is cloned from [git-repository](#configuring-git-repositories).

-2. Checks whether the project has [build](#configuring-multi-project-build) property.
-If it does not, the project is skipped (not built).
+2. Checks whether the project has [build property](#configuring-build-property) and configures project-level "build" task.

 3. Checks whether the project has [dependsOn](#configuring-inter-project-dependencies) property. if it does, the dependencies are built first.

-4. The project itself is being built, according to [build](#configuring-multi-project-build) property.
+4. The project itself is being built, according to [build property](#configuring-build-property).

 Note that "build" task does not depend on "update" task, but all "build" steps are performed strictly after corresponding "update" steps.
 That means: